Monetary Desk · Fed Watch · Live from federalreserve.gov

 Not disclosed

-The Federal Reserve concluded its FOMC meeting, opting to maintain the federal funds rate.
-This decision comes as the committee assesses incoming economic data and global financial developments.
+The Federal Reserve concluded its FOMC meeting, opting to maintain the federal funds rate at its current level.
+This decision comes as the committee assesses incoming economic data and monitors inflation pressures.

 What it means for you